 8. Philips Audio SHP9500 Stereo Headphones

-Another budget option comes surprisingly from Philips, and it’s the SHP9500, perfect HiFi open back stereo headphones for gaming, music, and everything in between.
+Another budget option comes surprisingly from Philips, and it’s the SHP9500, the perfect HiFi open-back stereo headphones for gaming, music, and everything in between.

 The all-steel, easily adjustable headband is covered with a double-layered cushion to provide just the right amount of strength and durability.
 At the same time, the premium breathable ear pads will dissipate heat and pressure, so you can easily commit to those extended gaming sessions.

 The replaceable earbuds would be a nice touch, but it’s a minor nitpick in the grand scheme.

 These HiFi stereo headphones offer an enjoyable sound signature for gaming on account of 50mm neodymium drivers aligned perfectly according to your ear geometry and an excellent directional sound pickup.

 The overall sound quality is excellent.
 While inconsistent at times, the punchy bass pairs well with bright and crystal clear highs and strangely enjoyable mids and lows, which is especially obvious in some fps games.